xakeness/Xake-s-Rivets-Panels-F-A-26B-OLD-VERSION-/README.md

 Are you going to make more than six?

-    I'm actually working on a couple different variations of the vert stabs based on the F-15 and the Su-27 so yes i'll do at least six of each for the different 26B variations
+    I've actually made eight variations of dirt for each of the six airframes in VTOL VR, check my repository or ko-fi page for more info: https://ko-fi.com/xakeness